 It is a good idea to keep a file on your or your child's education history.
 This will help when enrolling in school or college and can help a new teacher understand your child’s skills and needs.

 - A list of current text books and course outlines

 - Results of standardised tests or state examinations

-- Examples or copies of your child’s latest classroom work, especially in maths and English
+- Examples of your child’s latest classroom work, especially in maths and English

 - Immunisation and recent medical records

 Free pre-school education in Ireland